steven-wolfman/ubc-term-finder/dev-story.md

    { year: 2021, session: 'S', termNum: 1 }
    ```

-   Or we can create a small JavaScript or TypeScript file and ensure we can import and use our package.
+   Alternately, we can create a small JavaScript or TypeScript file.
+In the file, we import and use our package.

 ### Publishing and Versioning

 We're finally about ready to publish by running `npm publish`.

-TODO: continue from here.
-Also, what happened to our authentication token?

 Later, when we make updates, we'll want to run [`npm version`](https://docs.npmjs.com/cli/v7/commands/npm-version) before the next `npm publish`. (npm will refuse to republish to the same version to the same repository, thankfully!)